anthonywlin/anthonywlin.github.io/newad.md

-# Two PhD Studentships in Automated Reasoning Group at MPI for Softwre Systems
+# Two PhD Studentships in Automated Reasoning Group at MPI for Software Systems

 We have two openings for PhD studentships in a new Automated Reasoning Group led by Prof. Anthony W. Lin at MPI for Software Systems.
 The studentships last